Tight is a word I’m more than happy to associate with a good pair of skinny jeans.

 Tight skin, on the other hand, is not a phrase I like to hear.

-Tight skin is best distinguished (in my opinion) by that feeling when the edges of your skin along your hairline starts prickling, and you’re afraid to move your mouth or smile, lest you cause your skin to split.
+Tight skin is best characterised by that feeling when the edges of your skin along your hairline starts prickling, and you’re afraid to move your mouth or smile, because it feels like it could split.
+It burns when you apply products, or even when you do nothing at all.

 I associate the feeling of tight skin with having a raging sunburn, or being a teenager who once thought that squeaky clean was a literal statement and thus doused my face with toners so strong they could’ve been used as medical-grade disinfectant.
 Cringe.